lyubenovadessi/QuizGame/README.md

 - Separation of logic across multiple modules

 # 🧰 Possible Improvements
-- Add categories and difficulty levels
+- ✅ Add categories and difficulty levels - easy to be customized via data.py -> parameters
-- Randomize question order
+- ✅ Randomize question order
-- Load questions from an API (like Open Trivia DB)
+- ✅ Load questions from an API (like Open Trivia DB)
-- Add multiple-choice options
+- ✅ Add multiple-choice options - easy to be customized via data.py -> parameters
-- Display performance summary at the end
+- ✅ Display performance summary at the end